 - Renovation of B building (historical archives)

-- Renovation of B building (offices and Library)
+- Renovation of A building (offices)

 - Renovation of D building (offices)